 Foreign nationals applying for a residence permit do not have to demonstrate that they have medical insurance.
 However, the residence permit will always be issued on condition that the bearer will take out health insurance at least within 4 four months.

-For more information visit this webpage hosted by the Dutch government.
+For more information about healthcare insurance & immigration procedures visit this webpage hosted by the Dutch government.

 Government non-profit information centre regarding healthcare insurance.

-This is the government agency responsible for Dutch Public Health Insrances.
-You can apply for an assessment to see if you qualify for Dutch Public Health Insurance (Wlz assessment)
+At the SVB you can apply for an assessment to see if you qualify for Dutch Public Health Insurance (Wlz assessment) by visiting this webpage.

 Are responsible for health care benefits and have specific information about health care for people that move to the Netherlands from abroad.